microsoft/AzureTrailblazerAcademy/month4/lab_aks/README.md

 6. Open the [Azure Portal Resource Groups blade](https://portal.azure.com/?feature.customPortal=false#blade/HubsExtension/BrowseResourceGroups) and locate the Resource Group that was automatically created to host the Node Pools for AKS.
 It will have the naming format of `MC_fabmedical-[SUFFIX]_fabmedical-[SUFFIX]_[REGION]`.

-7. Within the Azure Cloud Shell, create a script to update the public DNS name for the ingress external IP.
+7. Within the Azure Cloud Shell, go back to your home directory and create a script to update the public DNS name for the ingress external IP.

    ```bash
    code update-ip.sh